google/wuffs/doc/related-work.md

 also allows for pluggable theorem provers such as Z3, similar to [Dafny](http://research.microsoft.com/dafny).
-This can increase programmer productivity in that it can take less effort to prove more programs safe, but it also affects reproducibility: when some programs that are provable in one programmer's configuration are unprovable in another.
+This can increase programmer productivity in that it can take less effort to prove more programs safe, but it also affects reproducibility (when some programs that are provable in one programmer's configuration are unprovable in another) and the size of the trusted computing base.
 It's also not obvious up front what effect different theorem provers, and their different heuristics, will have on compile times or proof times.

 In constrast, Puffs' proof system is fast (and dumb) instead of smart (and slow).
+For example, [Vale (Verified Assembly Language for Everest)](https://github.com/project-everest/vale) is a promising approach that uses Dafny to verify implementations of cryptographic algorithms.
+However, ["Vale: Verifying High-Performance Cryptographic Assembly Code"](http://www.andrew.cmu.edu/user/bparno/papers/vale.pdf) reports in Table 1 that verification times are measured in *minutes*.
+Puffs aims for *sub-second* compilation times, including proofs of safety.

+Once again, we're not claiming that these other approaches are unworkable, or not useful, just different, with different trade-offs.

 ## Why a New Language?